smackcrane/zettelkasten/README.md

 ### Table of Contents Window

-- Navigate with arrow keys
+- Navigate with up/down arrow keys
+- `o` to open zettel for viewing
 - `e` to open zettel for editing
 - `+` to create and edit new zettel
-- `r` to refresh list (after adding or changing zettel)
+- `r` to refresh list (after adding or editing zettel)

+### Viewer Window

+- Navigate with up/down arrow keys

 ### Editor Window